 - 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the parish of Sacred Heart and English Martyrs, Thornley. - 3.
+Catholic children who are resident in the parish(es) of Sacred Heart and English Martyrs, Thornley (see notes 3&11) - 3.
 Other Catholic children. (see note 3) - 4.
 Other looked after and previously looked after children. (see note 2) - 5.
-Catechumens and members of an Eastern Christian Church. (see notes 4&5)

-- 6. Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 8.
+Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
+Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 7.
+Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 8.
 Any other children.